Whistler-regulated MHD: Transport equations for electron thermal conduction in the high $\beta$ intracluster medium of galaxy clusters: Derivation of the electron transport equations

-Having presented an overview of the electron transport equations, we proceed to outline the assumptions, ordering and derivation.
 We begin with an equation for the distribution function $f(x, v_\parallel, v_\perp, t)$, where $x$ is the space variable parallel to the ambient magnetic field ${\bf B}_0$ and $v_\parallel$ and $v_\perp$ are the velocities parallel and perpendicular to ${\bf B}_0$.
 Since the whistler waves in a high $\beta_e$ system have $k\rho_e \sim 1$ so that the whistler wave frequency is well below the electron cyclotron frequency (see Eq.~\ref{whistler}), the electrons remain gyrotropic.
 The kinetic equation for electrons becomes

 where a parallel electric field $E_\parallel$ has been included to maintain zero net current.
+The zero current condition is valid even in a system with complex three-dimensional magnetic fields as long as the kinetic scales are ordered out of the dynamics \citep{Drake19,Arnold19}.
 The collision operator includes scattering by both classical electron-ion collisions and whistler waves

 with

 and

 describing the respective types of scattering.
 To simplify the derivation, we include here only whistlers propagating in the positive direction, which is valid for a locally negative temperature gradient.
 The generalization to counter-propagating whistlers is straightforward and the results are presented in the Appendix.
 The collision operators in Eqs.~(\ref{collision_ei}) and (\ref{collision_w}) describe scattering only in pitch angle -- in the frame moving with the net parallel plasma drift $U$ in the case of $C_{ei}$ and with respect to the whistler wave frame $U+V_w$ in the case of whistler waves.
 Both scattering rates have energy dependencies with $\nu_{ei}\propto v^{-3}$ and $\nu_w\propto v^\gamma$.
 It will follow from the solutions to Eq.~(\ref{equation:f}) that the energy dependence of $\nu_w$ is crucial for maintaining a net whistler driven advective heat flux while at the same time maintaining zero net current.
 An important assumption in the model for whistler scattering is that the scattering preserves energy in the whistler wave frame, which follows from the fact that, for long wavelength oscillations in that frame, the electric field vanishes.
 An additional assumption, however, is that $\nu_w$ is independent of pitch angle.
 Such a model is supported by PIC simulations of heat-flux-driven whistlers in which the particles were isotropized in pitch angle.
 On the other hand, the amplitudes of whistlers in a real system are likely to saturate at much lower values than in the simulations because the temperature gradient scale lengths in real systems are far larger.
 As discussed in Sec.~\ref{overview}, the saturation amplitude of the whistler fluctuations $\varepsilon_w$ scales as $nT\rho_e/L\ll nT$.
 Quasilinear models of electron scattering based on an assumed spectrum of waves yield scattering rates that depend on the pitch angle through $\zeta=v_\parallel/v$.
 However, we argue that the spectrum of heat-flux-driven waves will evolve so that the scattering rate is insensitive to $\zeta$ since any pileup of the distribution function with pitch angle would lead to local growth of whistlers which would enhance the local scattering.
 For this reason, the whistler scattering rate is taken to be independent of pitch angle.